Hub Coordinators

 Sherry Freehill has worked in science education for more than 50 years.
 Her career experiences include teaching in Tennessee, Kentucky, Georgia, Colorado, and Grenada.
 She was Science Facilitator for Project CONNECT, a statewide Systemic Initiative Project, in Harrison District 2, and Science Supervisor for Colorado Springs District 11.
 She was named Director of Peak Area Leadership in Science in 1997.

 Tammy earned a Bachelor of Science degree in Mineral Engineering Chemistry from Colorado School of Mines in 1972.
 She worked for thirty years at Hewlett-Packard Company, first in the Safety, Health and Environmental Department and later as the science liaison to school districts.
 She worked seven years for the StepUp elementary science grant.
-Tammy is currently a substitute teacher for Colorado Springs School District 11.
-She also volunteers regularly at the Falcon Homeschool Academic Program.
+Tammy was previously a substitute teacher for Colorado Springs School District 11 and volunteered regularly at the Falcon Homeschool Academic Program.

 Nancy earned her BS in Zoology at Colorado State University and her MA in Education from Lesley College.
 She retired from Colorado Springs D#11 after teaching secondary science and math for 35 years.
-Nancy is an occasional substitute in District 49 and serves on the board of the Pikes Peak Regional Science and Engineering Fair.
+Nancy serves on the board of the Pikes Peak Regional Science and Engineering Fair.

 Robin recenly retired from full-time teaching after 31 years in the classroom, including 18.5 years at Harrison High School (D2) and 11 years at Sand Creek High School (D49), where she is continuing to teach biology part-time.
 She earned a BA in Biology in 1985 and MAT in Secondary Science Teaching in 1991, both from Colorado College.
 Throughout her career, she’s taught almost every science subject except physics!
 Primarily, though, her focus has been biology, anatomy & physiology, and AP biology.
 Robin loves learning and sharing new things with others, and so has attended and taught a great amount of professional development.
 In fact, she feels that teachers are the second most fun people to learn with…the most fun being teenagers, of course!